deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/07-formatting-the-printed-board/note.md

 ## Enums

-C++ allows we to define a custom type which has values limited to a specific range we list or "enumerate".
+C++ allows us to define a custom type which has values limited to a specific range we list or "enumerate".
 This custom type is called an "enum".

 Suppose we were writing a program that stores information about each user's car, including the color. we could define a `Color` `enum` in our program, with a fixed range of all the acceptable values:
 - `white`